EvadeMaster/SaladBind-1/README.md

   * Windows Server 2022

 * Linux
-> Compatible with 64-bits only
   * Any Linux distribution with support

 * macOS
-> Compatible with ARM64 or 64-bits
   * macOS 13 Ventura
   * macOS 12 Monterey
   * macOS 11 Big Sur